cswclui/katacoda-scenarios-1/12factor-010/step03.md

 `:set number`{{execute T1}}}

-This Jeninsfile pipeline as five stages, `build service`, `test service`, `release service to container repo`, `provision target deployment` and `run service on deployment target`
+This Jenkinsfile pipeline as five stages, `build service`, `test service`, `release service to container repo`, `provision target deployment` and `run service on deployment target`

 **WHERE**